surfstudio/SurfGear/packages/render_metrics/README.md

 ## Changelog

-All significant changes to this project will be documented in [this file](./CHANGELOG.md).
+All notable changes to this project will be documented in [this file](./CHANGELOG.md).

 ## Issues

-Please report any issues directly to the [main SurfGear repo](https://github.com/surfstudio/SurfGear).
+For issues, file directly in the [main SurfGear repo](https://github.com/surfstudio/SurfGear).

 ## Contribute

-If you would like to contribute to the package (such as by improving the documentation, solving a bug, or adding a cool new feature), please address our [contribution guide](../../CONTRIBUTING.md) first and send us your pull request.
+If you would like to contribute to the package (e.g. by improving the documentation, solving a bug or adding a cool new feature), please review our [contribution guide](../../CONTRIBUTING.md) first and send us your pull request.

-Your help is always appreciated.
+You PRs are always welcome.

 ## How to reach us

-Please, feel free to ask any questions about this package.
+Please feel free to ask any questions about this package.
 Join our community chat on Telegram.
 We speak English and Russian.

 [![Telegram](https://img.shields.io/badge/chat-on%20Telegram-blue.svg)](https://t.me/SurfGear)

 ## License

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)